elita0/Polygenic-risk-score-calculation/README.md

 ## Data

-In this example, the sample data comes from the CARDIoGRAMplusC4D database.
+ Input data shoude be canget to binary files for felowing runs.
 Phenotype data is defined as case–control status, where individuals are assigned to either the case group or the control group.
 The raw data is provided in Excel format and is converted to PLINK-compatible files (.ped/.map) using map_ped.py.

 .map file
 |Chr | SNP |          |Position|